Antimalarial medication: Primaquine

 Primaquine is a highly active 8-aminoquinolone that is effective against P. falcipraum gametocytes but also acts on merozoites in the bloodstream and on hypnozoites, the dormant hepatic forms of P. vivax and P. ovale.
 It is the only known drug to cure both relapsing malaria infections and acute cases.
 The mechanism of action is not fully understood but it is thought to block oxidative metabolism in Plasmodia.
 It can also be combined with methylene blue.

 For the prevention of relapse in P. vivax and P. ovale 0.15 mg/kg should be given for 14 days.
 As a gametocytocidal drug in P. falciparum infections a single dose of 0.75 mg/kg repeated seven days later is sufficient.
 This treatment method is only used in conjunction with another effective blood schizonticidal drug.
 There are few significant side effects although it has been shown that primaquine may cause anorexia, nausea, vomiting, cramps, chest weakness, anaemia, some suppression of myeloid activity and abdominal pains.
 In cases of over-dosage granulocytopenia may occur.

 Artemisinin and derivatives

-Artemisinin is a Chinese herb (qinghaosu) that has been used in the treatment of fevers for over 1,000 years, thus predating the use of Quinine in the western world.
+Artemisinin (qinghaosu) is a chemical that has been used in the treatment of fevers for over 1,000 years.
 It is derived from the plant Artemisia annua, with the first documentation as a successful therapeutic agent in the treatment of malaria is in 340 AD by Ge Hong in his book Zhou Hou Bei Ji Fang (A Handbook of Prescriptions for Emergencies).
 Ge Hong extracted the artemesinin using a simple macerate, and this method is still in use today.
-The active compound was isolated first in 1971 and named artemisinin.
-It is a sesquiterpene lactone with a chemically rare peroxide bridge linkage.
-It is thought to be responsible for the majority of its anti-malarial action, although the target within the parasite remains controversial.
-At present it is strictly controlled under WHO guidelines as it has proven to be effective against all forms of multi-drug resistant P. falciparum, thus every care is taken to ensure compliance and adherence together with other behaviors associated with the development of resistance.
-It is also only given in combination with other anti-malarials.
+The active compound was first isolated in 1971 and named artemisinin.